 Above: This map shows the height above ground the water could reach and depicts the reasonable worst-case scenario from storm surge flooding.

 Coastal Willacy County

 Above: This map shows the height above ground the water could reach and depicts the reasonable worst-case scenario from storm surge flooding.

-Want to see more high resolution storm surge maps?
-Visit:
+Click below for more high resolution storm surge maps: